kafleprabhakar/personal-website/src/blogs/building-this-website.md

 tags: [technology, web-dev]
 date: Last Modified
 created: 2022-07-25
+summary: Why I decided to redo this website, my inspirations, and the design decisions that I took.
 ---
 I built the [previous version](https://kafleprabhakar.github.io/) of my personal website during the summer before starting college.
 I had some experience with JavaScript and CSS through projects I had worked on during my gap years.
 But all of them were multi-page "traditional" websites with plain JS or jQuery.
 But everyone on the internet seemed to be rooting for some javascript framework or the other.
 Who was I to not succumb to this force!
 So after some research *(read googling)*, I decided to use [Gatsby](https://www.gatsbyjs.com/).